kongondo/MenuBuilder/README.md

 ## API

-MarkupMenuBuilder has two methods available to users.
+MarkupMenuBuilder has three methods available to users.

 ### render()